aol/cyclops-integration/cyclops-rx/readme.md

 3. Monad wrapping via AnyM / AnyMValue / AnyMSeq
 4. Compatible with cyclops-react pattern matching
 5. Ability to use Observables inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).
+6. Observables and ObsverableTs companion classes for working with Observables and ObservableTransformers